wordofwarning/wordofwarning.org/current/2024-emergency/index.md

 #### Details
 Entry: no need to book, just turn up and Pay What You Decide by cash or card.

-Times: Saturday 30 September 2023, Noon-10pm (*last show starts ~9.30pm*).<br>Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>*NB* with artists located in multiple spaces, and some works having a short duration and/or limited capacity on a first-come first-served basis, you may not get a chance to see everything.
+Times: Saturday 28 September 2024, *tbc* from Noon to 10pm (*last show starts ~9.30pm*).<br>Location: <a href="https://contactmcr.com/visit/getting-here" target="_blank">Contact</a>, Oxford Rd, Manchester, M15 6JA<br>*NB* with artists located in multiple spaces, and some works having a short duration and/or limited capacity on a first-come first-served basis, you may not get a chance to see everything.

 #### Access
 Age Advisory: 16+ (aimed at adults, parent/guardian/carer discretion).<br>Content Warnings: some works may disturb, please click [here](/warnings).<br>Features: Live Art and contemporary performance works with varied content.<br>Queries: please contact <a href="https://contactmcr.com/visit/access" target="_blank">Contact</a>, 0161 274 0600 or <mailto:BoxOffice@contactmcr.com>

 #### About
-Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day in Manchester every autumn — this 23rd edition will present 23 short works from lunchtime till late throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s spaces.
+Our annual platform for Live Art and contemporary performance, [Emergency](/hab/emergency) offers a sneak preview of new live work over a single day in Manchester every autumn — this 24th edition will present *about* 20-25 short works from lunchtime till late throughout <a href="https://contactmcr.com" target="_blank">Contact</a>'s spaces.

 *Probably* England's longest-running Live Art event, [Emergency](/hab/emergency) aims to be:<br>— a free to access public micro-festival and open submission platform;<br>— an opportunity for artists to meet, show, and peer review work;<br>— a selection event for a number of small [Works Ahead](/hab/worksahead) commissions.